PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

 Price Calculation: Ticks vs. sqrtPriceX96

-In Uniswap V3, prices can be calculated using either ticks or sqrtPriceX96.
+In Dragonswap V2, prices can be calculated using either ticks or sqrtPriceX96.
 The two methods are complementary: